michieltjampens/dcafs/docs/Basics.md

     - utc:timestamp - utc is short for columntype 'utcnow' and the name is timestamp (utcnow is auto-filled)
 - Add the second column with: `dbm:addcol,dice,i:rolled`
     - All the same except it's i for integer (there's also t/text,r/real,ldt=localdt now,dt=datetime)
-> Note: `dbm:addcolumn,diceresults:dice,integer:rolled` would have the same result
+> Note: `dbm:addcolumn,diceresults:dice,int:rolled` would have the same result

 This will have altered the sqlite node accordingly:
 ````xml